storybookjs/ember/docs/configure/theming.md

 ## Addons and theme creation

 Some addons require specific theme variables that a Storybook user must add.
-If you share your theme with the community, make sure to support the official API and other popular addons so your users have a consistent experience.
+If you share your theme with the community, make sure to support the official API and other popular addons, so your users have a consistent experience.

-For example, the popular Actions addon uses [react-inspector](https://github.com/xyc/react-inspector/blob/master/src/styles/themes/chromeLight.js) which has themes of its own.
+For example, the popular Actions addon uses [react-inspector](https://github.com/xyc/react-inspector/blob/master/src/styles/themes/chromeLight.js), which has themes of its own.
 Supply additional theme variables to style it like so:

 <!-- prettier-ignore-start -->